EichlerLab/pbsv/README.md

 # PBSV pipeline

-Pipeline is under development as of 2018-09-27 (by Peter Audano).

 ## About

 Runs the PacBio pbsv tool (https://github.com/PacificBiosciences/pbsv) to call structural variants.
+Pipeline is up to date as of PBSV 2.2.0.

 ## Setup